k3rs3d/ringfairy/README.md

 - *`--dry-run`*: Runs the application without outputting any files
 - *`-s`, `--shuffle`*: Randomly shuffles the order of websites during generation.
 This is totally internal and does not affect the input list of websites; you can shuffle the same webring repeatedly without losing the original sequence.
 - *`-v`, `--verbose`*: Output information to the console
+- *`-V`, `--version`*: Print version
 - *`-h`, `--help`*: Print help
-- *`-V`, `--version`*: Print version

 ### Note: Logging

 By default, the application only logs error messages.
-By passing `-v`/`--verbose` (on the command line) or setting `"verbose": true` (in the config JSON file), you can tell the application to show logs.
+By passing `-v`/`--verbose` (on the command line) or setting `"verbose": true` (in the config JSON), you can tell the application to show info level logs.

-To save logs to a file, you can redirect standard output and standard error to a file when running your application.
+To save these logs to a file, you can redirect standard output and standard error to a file when running your application.
 For example:

 ```
 $ ./rustring > log.txt 2>&1